BertrandPouget/goo/README.md

     pavement error over the test set using the best hyperparameters.

 The user can also modify the dissimilarity matrix for the GoO-Oriented model by simply changing a line of code.
-In other for the most wide choice to be available, `p` and `a` have been added to `data.Rdata` even if we did not choose to use them in our final model.
+In order for the most wide choice to be available, `p` and `a` have been added to `data.Rdata` even if we did not choose to use them in our final model.